dkortzak/episodic_ataxia_6/README.md

 Data: Values for EAAT1 anion uptake currents (with internal K+, shown in Figure 4) and values for current ratios +/- Glu (shown in Supplemental Fig. 1) as Figure4_data.xlsx

 ### [Fig5](../master/Figure_5_data.xlsx)
-Data: Values for EAAT1 anion uptake currents (with internal K+, shown in Figure 4) and values for current ratios +/- Glu (shown in Supplemental Fig. 1) as Figure4_data.xlsx
+Data: Values for EAAT1 anion uptake currents (with internal Na+, shown in Figure 5) and values for current ratios +/- Glu (shown in Supplemental Fig. 1) as Figure4_data.xlsx